Oghma-Infinium/Apostasy/README.md

 **Modlist Support: [Waking Dreams](https://discord.gg/4WwqfK5yHg)**

-**Fahluaan requires the full AE upgrade, which means you must purchase the AE edition of the game for the list to function.**
+> [!IMPORTANT]
+Apostasy requires the four free AE mods (Fishing, Rare Curios, Survival Mode, and Saints and Seducers) included in the Skyrim Anniversary Edition update from November 2021.

 **You must update Skyrim to the latest version (1.6.1170) on Steam to install this list.**